Astros vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mauricio Dubon and the Houston Astros will try to out-hit Joey Meneses and the Washington Nationals at Minute Maid Park on Tuesday at 8:10 PM ET.
+Kyle Tucker and the Houston Astros will take on Jeimer Candelario and the Washington Nationals at Minute Maid Park in the second of a three-game series, on Wednesday at 8:10 PM ET.

-The favored Astros have -275 moneyline odds against the underdog Nationals, who are listed at +220.
-Houston (-2.5) is favored on the run line.
-The total is 8.5 runs for this contest.
+Bookmakers list the Astros as -250 favorites on the moneyline, while giving the underdog Nationals +200 moneyline odds.
+A 7.5-run over/under has been set for the game.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.